AliceCatalano/Assignment-1/README.md

 -----------------------------

 To run one or more scripts in the simulator, use `run.py`, passing it the file names.
 The robot had to drive across the whole arena, in which the golden token reperesented an obstacol to avoid and the silver token the target to move.
+[Arena image ](Arena.jpg)